angelcervantesa/angelcervantesa/README.md

     At times, I get egotistical, but through the help of the community to check in on me, and with being surrounded by the people who bring up, I enjoy learning, helping, and loving!
 -->

+NEVER invest more you can safely invest.

+Investing is GAMBLING there is never a sure shot ever.

+THIS IS NOT FINANCIAL ADVICE, THIS IS LIFE ADVICE
 #